rogervinas/contract-testing-with-pact/README.md

 ```

 ... if we execute tests on [SampleApiClientContractTest](sample-api-client/src/test/kotlin/com/rogervinas/sample/api/client/SampleApiClientContractTest.kt):
-1. Tests will be executed against a provider mock.
+1. Tests will be executed against a provider mock that will be configured to match the expectations of the "contract".
-2. The "contract" will be generated locally under `build/pacts`.
-We can generate them in another directory using `@PactDirectory` annotation or `pact.rootDir` system property.
+2. The "contract" will be saved locally as `build/pacts/build/pacts/Sample API Client-Sample API Server.json`.
+We can generate it in another directory using `@PactDirectory` annotation or `pact.rootDir` system property.

-You can check the "contract" generated locally in `build/pacts/Sample API Client-Sample API Server.json`.

 ## 3) Consumer publishes the "contract"

-The consumer "contract" is now generated locally, but it should be published to a [PactBroker](https://docs.pact.io/pact_broker), so it can be shared with the provider.
+The consumer "contract" is now saved locally as a JSON file, but it should be published to a [PactBroker](https://docs.pact.io/pact_broker), so it can be shared with the provider.

 To test it locally: